Epilogue 2012 -2022

 “no,” Jared said, then leaned back and took another bite. “according to our guest upstairs, the Leader of the raiders is a one eyed Russian named Mikhail.
 To make things even better, the raider came out of St Louis.
 They are Kronnen’s men, so you were right we should have shaken loose the resources and attacked them right after DC”

 “your kidding” Jansen said surprised. “now I see why you think it was suspiciously easy.”
 He didn’t add an I told you so, and Jared hadn’t expected one.
-He and Thor had become as good a friend as Jared was with Ori, Ronny, Chris and the women of the dirty dozen.
+He and Thor had become as good a friends as Jared was with Ori, Ronny, Chris and the women of the dirty dozen.
 Jared knew some folks were puzzled by that friendship.

 “I think Mikhail has told them all if I come calling to make sure they tell me who their leader is and anything else that wont lead me directly to him. he wants to choose the time and place we finally meet.”